How to use the Open Graph share Facebook debugger

 Facebook Open Graph debugger offers us a simple and efficient debug tool to quickly test and validate the format and information used in the Open Graph data of your web pages and applications.

-You will most of the time standardize a template for these data, so the validation work will only have to be done once, which doesn’t prevent you from doing some long-term verification tests.
+Most of the time, you will standardize a template.
+The validation work will only have to be done once, which doesn’t prevent you from doing some long-term verification tests.